scalar-labs/scalardb/docs/api-guide.md

 ##### Delete with a condition

-Similar to a Put operation, you can specify a condition in a Delete operation.
+Similar to a Put operation, you have the option to include a condition for a Delete operation.
+The Delete operation is only committed if the specified condition is met.
+If the condition fails to be satisfied when committing, an exception called `CommitUnsatisfiedConditionException` is thrown.
+In the case of Two-Phase Commit Transactions, the condition is checked during the preparation phase.
+If the condition is not met, a different exception called `PreparationUnsatisfiedConditionException` is thrown.

 You can specify a condition in a Delete operation as follows: